 Sentencing reset for Alaska strip club owner in dumping case

-There are 1 comment on the WIS-TV Columbia story from 17 hrs ago, titled Sentencing reset for Alaska strip club owner in dumping case.
-In it, WIS-TV Columbia reports that:
+There are 1 comment on the WDAM-TV Hattiesburg story from 15 hrs ago, titled Sentencing reset for Alaska strip club owner in dumping case.
+In it, WDAM-TV Hattiesburg reports that:

 A sentencing hearing has been rescheduled for Darren Byler, who was found guilty of... .
 This 2014 photo shows Darren Byler, the owner of the Wild Alaskan, a converted crabbing boat that had been used as a floating strip club, in Kodiak, Alaska.